Scott-Coates-Org/solo-project-1342shin/README.md

 [V] Deploy app to production server.
 I suggest Firebase.
 App homepage must be publicly accessible.

-[ ] Whatever you chose as your technical component must be 10% complete.
+[V] Whatever you chose as your technical component must be 10% complete.

 -implement calendar with timeline selection.